tobymao/sqlglot/posts/onboarding.md

 If a token has been consumed but could not be parsed, the parser can move backward to the previous token by calling `_retreat()` to decrement the index.

-In some scenarios the parser’s behavior depends on both the current and surrounding tokens.
+In some scenarios, the parser’s behavior depends on both the current and surrounding tokens.
 The parser can “peek” at the previous and next tokens without consuming them by accessing the `_prev` and `_next` properties, respectively.

 ### Matching tokens and text
 When parsing a SQL statement, the parser must identify specific sets of keywords to correctly build the AST.
 It does so by “matching” sets of tokens or keywords to infer the structure of the statement.

 For example, these matches occur when parsing the window specification `SUM(x) OVER (PARTITION BY y)`:
-1. The `SUM` and `( tokens are matched and `x` is parsed as an identifier
+1. The `SUM` and `(` tokens are matched and `x` is parsed as an identifier
 2. The `)` token is matched
 2. The `OVER`  and `(` tokens are matched
 2. The `PARTITION` and `BY` tokens are matched